 They are easy to throw on quickly for a pulled-together look but super comfy.

-My cute model is a family member. 🙂
+My beautiful model is a family member. 🙂

 What is a Midi Skirt?

 “Midi” refers to skirt hems that start a couple of inches below the knees to just above the ankles.